"In the Midnight Brightly" by Kerry Wright, 2001, oils on canvas

 60cm x 50cm (24in x 20in)

 The question is sometimes hypothetically posed, "In the event of a fire, with what precious belongings would you flee the burning building?"
 I have no hesitation in responding that I would choose to take this portrait of my dear friend, George, along with the portrait of my mother in the blue dress (scroll down).
 They are my two most precious belongings in all the world, primarily because they represent the two most precious people in my life.
 George was 30 when I painted his portrait in 1980.
 He was a portrait painter's dream subject, with his broodingly dark good looks and startlingly attractive blue-grey eyes under a knotted brow.
-So very Alexandrian!
-He is painted in a favourite red shirt of the time, resulting in a friend once christening the portrait "Velvet George", even though the shirt was of cotton, not velvet.
-It was through a mutual friend that George and I first met, at Long Reef in Sydney in February 1973, not long after he left the Royal Australian Navy.
-He has been an integral part of my life ever since.
-I can't imagine what my life would be like without George in it.
+He is painted in a favourite red shirt of the time, resulting in a friend christening the portrait "Velvet George".
+It was through a mutual friend that George and I first met, at Long Reef in Sydney in February 1973, not long after he had left the Royal Australian Navy and I had left the Carmelite Monastery.
+We have been an integral part of each other's life ever since.

 Tuesday, March 1, 2011